 Written By Julie Austin / Reviewed By Ray Spotts

-After all that we have been through in the year 2020, it is 100 percent OK not to expect much from 2021.
+After all that we have been through recently, it is 100 percent OK not to expect much from the next year.
 But life goes on even in this stressful pandemic and surviving is itself an accomplishment.

 If you’re someone who is able to see the light in the dark, we came up with a very simple and easy New Year’s resolution that will not cause any stress.
 I am talking about drinking eight glasses of clean water in a day.